 4. Not being mentally present

 The purpose of planning effective one-on-one meetings is to have a valuable, richest type of communication.
 Distractions must be kept to a bare minimum by the managers.
-Mistakes to avoid in one-on-one meetings: Peering into the phone or checking e-mails during a meeting will sap your team's motivation.
+One of the mistakes managers make during one-on-one meetings is peering into the phone or checking e-mails during a meeting which might sap your team's motivation.